-Building upon the contents of GTECH 70900, where emphasis is on capturing geographic relationships in basic spatial data structures, this course extends that to spatial databases, 3D analysis, network analysis, raster analysis, point pattern and clustering, field and surface analysis, and other advanced topics in GeoInformatics.
-A focus of this course is the development of spatial analysis models and geoprocessing workflows.
+Building upon the contents of GTECH 20100, where emphasis is on representing geographic locations and spatial relationships in basic GIS data structures, this course extends that to spatial databases, 3D analysis, network analysis, raster analysis, point pattern and clustering, field and surface analysis, and other advanced topics in GeoInformatics.
+The focus of this course is to develop geoprocessing workflows composed of a sequence of spatial analyses.
 While most techniques have a geographic origin, we will address all geo-spatially relevant methods in various disciplines like natural resources, environmental studies, and social sciences, to name a few.
-On the practical side, we will focus on ArcGIS.
+On the practical side, we primarily focus on ArcGIS Pro.
 Each student will need to conduct an individual course project that is related to GIS analysis.
 Students need to choose a project topic, collect necessary data, and produce a project report in the form of a poster, a paper, and/or a WebGIS.
-More detailed instructions on the project will be provided at the Blackboard course website.
+More detailed instructions on the project will be provided on Blackboard.